OdeToCode/AddFeatureFolders/README.md

 ```
 The above example folder structure relies on the namespace of the controller being `<whatever>.Features.Robots`.

-If you encounter problems with MVC locating the views check your controller namespace.
+If you encounter problems with MVC locating the views, check your controller namespace.